 - What is the difference between Proof of Work, Proof of Stake, and Delegated Proof of Stake?

 - How often does the Steem blockchain produce a new block?

 - Is there a way to see the raw data that is stored in the blockchain?

 - Where can I find the information for the official launch of the blockchain?

 - Who are the Steemit co-founders?

-- Can I earn digital points on Steemit?
-How?
+- Can I invest in Steemit?

 - What is available for developers interested in Steem and Steemit?

 - What third-party tools are there for Steemit?